Return to Blog April 22, 2024

 Ingredients

 US and European food standards are more aligned than most consumers believe.
-Each respective regulatory body requires pre-market testing, labeling and safety guidance levels.
+Each respective regulatory body prioritizes human health, safe and responsible ingredient sourcing, and provides valuable guidance to empower smart manufacturing standards.

-In other words, these two markets have much more in common than they differ – and that’s excellent news for suppliers, manufacturers and consumers.
+In other words, these two markets have much more in common than in contrast – and that’s excellent news for suppliers, manufacturers, and consumers.

-A study by the Global Food Security Index (GFSI) conducted an in-depth study of more than 100 countries to evaluate each nation’s food safety standards.
+The Global Food Security Index (GFSI) conducted an in-depth study of more than 100 countries to evaluate each nation’s food safety standards.
 The results ranked seven European and two North American countries in the top 10, with Japan being the only Asian country to make the list.
-Despite different food safety standards across the globe, these markets consistently produced, manufactured and provided high-quality products.
+Despite different food safety standards across the globe, the report confirmed that these markets consistently produced high-quality products.

 Food Quality in Europe vs. America: Who Makes the Rules?